What are Rubrics?

 - Communicate assessment expectations to users.

-- Align pre-defined learning Outcomes to your course assessments.
+- Align pre-defined learning Outcomes to your course assignments and assessments.